 BA, University of Pennsylvania, 1981

-For the past two years I have balanced my time between investing in and assisting healthcare start-ups across the country working on new and novel solutions to clinical and administrative challenges (including TPA Stream, a Cleveland-based start-up), in pursuit of a PhD focused on how to redesign healthcare administration to be a sustainable system and as a Fowler Center Fellow at Case Western- (https://weatherhead.case.edu/centers/fowler/about/team#mike-bellissimo).
+For the past few years I have balanced my time between investing in and assisting healthcare start-ups across the country working on new and novel solutions to clinical and administrative challenges, in pursuit of a PhD focused on how to redesign healthcare to be a sustainable system and as a Fowler Center Fellow at Case Western- (https://weatherhead.case.edu/centers/fowler/about/team#mike-bellissimo).
 I also serve on the boards of healthcare philanthropies including Atlas of Care, a San Francisco-based caregiver support philanthropy and on the Dukes County Health Council.

 Recent Courses and SyllabiCourse evaluation ratings (login required)